secretyouth/domain-technical/README.md

 * Angular

 ### Development ###
-Clone repo and run `npm install` in the project root directory, where package.json is located.
+Fork repo and run `npm install` in the project root directory, where package.json is located.
 Run `grunt` to start up in development mode and make changes within the client directory.
 This will also launch a basic server to view the changes with live reload.

 ### Distribution ###